mullwar/telebot/README.md

 Use this method to restrict a user in a supergroup.
 The bot must be an administrator in the supergroup for this to work and must have the appropriate admin rights.

+##### `promoteChatMember(<chat_id>, <user_id>, {canChangeInfo, canPostMessages, canEditMessages, canDeleteMessages, canInviteUsers, canRestrictMembers, canPinMessages, canPromoteMembers})`

+Use this method to promote or demote a user in a supergroup or a channel.
+The bot must be an administrator in the chat for this to work and must have the appropriate admin rights.

 ##### `editMessageText({chatId & messageId | inlineMsgId}, <text>)`

 Use this method to edit text messages sent by the bot or via the bot (for inline bots).